Generic ClickHouse

 GRANT CREATE TEMPORARY TABLE, S3 on *.* TO <username>@'%';

-Understanding theCREATE TEMPORARY TABLE, S3
+Understanding theCREATE TEMPORARY TABLE, S3permissionsThe

-permissions are required to efficiently transfer data from ClickHouse.
+CREATE TEMPORARY TABLEandS3permissions are required to efficiently transfer data from ClickHouse.
 Under the hood, these permissions are used to stage data in a temporary table and export compressed data into object storage for transferring.
 By definition, the temporary table will not exist outside of the session.

 Step 3: Setup staging bucket